elinck/scarab_migration/scripts/scarab_analysis_notebook.md

 gunzip -c ~/Dropbox/scarab_migration/raw_data/UTN-DUNG_S167_L007_R1_001.fastq.gz | head -n 12
 ```

-We then switch to using program `ipyrad`, [which has extensive
+We’ll initially use the program `ipyrad` [which has extensive
-documentation you can view here](https://ipyrad.readthedocs.io/).
-We
+documentation you can view here](https://ipyrad.readthedocs.io/) to
-first generate a params file, which we will use for the remainder of
+demultiplex this file into our original libraries.
+We first generate a
-data assembly.
+params file.

 ``` bash
 ipyrad -n scarab